cloudfoundry/docs-bosh/content/director-certs.md

 ---

 !!! note
-    See <a href="director-certs-openssl.html">Director SSL Certificate Configuration with OpenSSL</a> if you prefer to generate certs with OpenSSL config.
+    See [Director SSL Certificate Configuration with OpenSSL](director-certs-openssl.md) if you prefer to generate certs with OpenSSL config.

 Depending on you configuration, there are up to three endpoints to be secured using SSL certificates: The Director, the UAA, and the SAML Service Provider on the UAA.